On this page:

-Wright State University exceeds the threshold quantities based on campus oil storage and use in underground and above ground storage tanks, hydraulic elevators, transformers, emergency generators, and miscellaneous container storage.
+Wright State University exceeds the threshold quantities based on on-campus oil storage and use in underground and above-ground storage tanks, hydraulic elevators, transformers, emergency generators, and miscellaneous container storage.
 The rule requires covered facilities to develop and implement a written SPCC Plan that contains measures to prevent and control oil spills, including those resulting from human operational error or equipment failures.

-EHS has developed the university’s SPCC plan and works with those departments who have activities that are covered under the plan.
+EHS has developed the university’s SPCC plan and works with those departments that have activities that are covered under the plan.

 Visit the EPA website for more information on the SPCC program.

 Wright State University infrastructure is designed with a separate storm sewer system for the management of stormwater runoff from campus.
 This system collects runoff for discharge at various points on campus.
 The EPA considers this system a non-traditional municipal separate storm sewer system and as such Wright State is required to obtain a stormwater discharge permit.